lajos/CarND-Behavioral-Cloning-P3/CarND-Behavioral-Cloning-P3-Submission/writeup.md

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an optimizer, so the learning rate was not tuned manually (model.py line 25).

 ####4.
 Appropriate training data